The Spirit Of The Mask

 Learning Areas:

-The Arts (Drama)
+The Arts (Drama) Strands:

-Responding to and interpreting artworks
+• Developing an understanding of practices Responding to and interpreting artworks

-Humanities and Social Science (History)
+Humanities and Social Science (History):

 • Renaissance Italy.
+Languages (Italian)

 • Role of language and culture.

-• Language for interaction.
+• English Language for interaction.

 General Capabilities

-• Express ideas, concepts, thoughts and feelings creatively.
+• Critical and Creative Thinking Express ideas, concepts, thoughts and feelings creatively.

 • Consider and evaluate motivations, intentions, influences and biases.